curl/everything-curl/libcurl/drive/multi-socket.md

 sense if you do a large number (>100 or so) of parallel transfers.

-Event-driven in this case means that your application uses a system level library or setup that "subscribes" to a number of sockets and it lets your application know when one of those sockets are readable or writable and it tells you exactly which one.
+Event-driven in this case means that your application uses a system level library or setup that subscribes to a number of sockets and it lets your application know when one of those sockets are readable or writable and it tells you exactly which one.

 This setup allows clients to scale up the number of simultaneous transfers much higher than with other systems, and still maintain good performance.
-The "regular" APIs otherwise waste far too much time scanning through lists of all the sockets.
+The regular APIs otherwise waste far too much time scanning through lists of all the sockets.

 ## Pick one